timo-reymann/yal/README.md

 ## Installation

-### Run as container
+### Run server as container

-The container generates the static HTML page on startup and serves it using a go webserver.
+The container generates the static HTML page on startup, keeps it in memory and serves it using a go webserver.

 You can simply run it using e.g. docker with docker-compose: